bitfocus/companion-module-sony-visca/README.md

 ## Changes

+### v2.7.0

+- Added selection of and some specific settings for ILME-FR7, ILME-FR7k, SRG-120DH, SRG-201SE, SRG-300SE, and SRG-301SE cameras.
+- Fixed regression bug which affected new instances.

 ### v2.6.0

 - Added Camera model and frame rate choices to config and updated actions to have correct Iris/Gain/Shutter values for each model/frame rate combination.